You Can Still Get Good Money for Your Car if a Dealership Won't Provide a Fair Trade Value

 If a dealership low-balled you on a trade, you may be able to get more money by donating the car or selling it for parts and scrap metal

 It happens to everyone at one point or another.
-An old car that provided years of reliable driving was pushed to the side of the driveway in favor of a new model.
-This often happens when we want a backup vehicle or if the dealership's trade-in offer was abysmally low.
-If you have an old clunker that isn't worth much, you still might be able to make some money by donating or recycling it.
+An old car that provided years of reliable driving was pushed to the side of the driveway in favor of the latest model.
+This often happens when we want a backup vehicle or if the dealership's trade-in offer was far too low.
+If you have an older car that isn't worth all that much, you still might be able to make good money by donating or recycling it.

 Other Drivers Might Want the parts

-As vehicles age, it becomes less cost-effective to repair broken or damaged parts because of how much they cost when new.
+As vehicles age, repairing broken or damaged parts isn't as cost-effective because of how much they cost when new.
 Very often, many parts are simply no longer available.
-This is where salvage or junk yards come into play.
+This is where salvage or junkyards come into play.
 You can sell your unwanted car to one of these businesses, getting it out of the driveway.
-The vehicle will then sit on the yard for some time as part-seekers remove and buy the parts they need.
+The vehicle will then sit on the yard for some time as part-seekers remove and buy the parts they need at heavily reduced prices.
 Once most of the valuable parts have been removed, the vehicle will be recycled.
+You get money and other people save money on parts they need but might not be able to find or afford new.

 Don't expect a massive payout

 When you're selling an old car to a salvage facility, you're not going to get a lot of money.
 Most of these businesses will come to you and tow the vehicle away, but you may be able to get more money if you drive it in and drop it off.
 Most of the time, you'll get between $250 and $1,000 depending upon the type of car, its age, its condition, and the demand for parts.
-The amount you get offered may even be significantly less, making it more profitable for you to sell parts from the vehicle and then selling it for scrap metal.
+The amount you get offered may even be significantly less, making it more profitable for you to first sell parts from the vehicle yourself and then sell it for scrap metal.
+But sometimes the amount might be quite high, especially if the vehicle has very expensive parts.

 Finding a Salvage Yard